meriemgfl/meriemgfl/README.md

 <!--
 **meriemgfl/meriemgfl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-##About me
-I am an aspiring Software engineer, passionate about learning and perfecting my skillset, drawn by problem-solving and concretising ideas into projects.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...